You're all set!

 • Invest in a quality wood polish and have it applied by a professional to all of your wooden furniture.

-• Remove any unneeded wooden things from your home as they are breeding grounds for pests.
+• Remove any unneeded wooden things from your home, as they are breeding grounds for pests.

-• You must regularly get expert chemical treatments done if you live near or in the coastal city.
+• You must regularly get expert chemical treatments if you live near or in the coastal city.

 Termite infestation in walls can prove to be expensive.
 So, the first and best home remedy for termites in a wall is to keep your house ventilated and clean.
 Make sure that all water leakages are fixed.
-Given below is a list to get rid of termites in the house naturally to keep your home free from infestation.
+Below is a list to get rid of termites in the house naturally to keep your home free from infestation.

-Vinegar
+1. Vinegar

 Vinegar can be used to kill termites in a variety of ways.
 You can use vinegar in the following ways: